 Doing Graphic Design From Home

 If you are looking for a career change, then working on graphic design from home could be a fun option.
-Graphic design is a satisfying career that lets you unleash your creative juices, and it’s something that you can do without needing a huge amount of equipment.
-A decent computer will do the job, and if you become serious about the career then a quality mouse and graphics tablet will make life a lot easier compared to cheaper devices.
+Graphic design is a satisfying career that lets you unleash your creative juices.
+The best part about a becoming a graphic designer is that you don’t need much equipment.
+A decent computer will do the job.
+A quality mouse and graphics tablet will also make your job easier, but the aren’t necessary.

 Software for Graphic Design

 While you are learning the ropes, you can use the student license of Adobe Creative Cloud (CC), which is a fully functional but far more affordable way of accessing the software.
-If you want to do graphic design from home as a paying gig, though, then you will need to pay for the full version of the software.
+If you want to start earning money from graphics design, then you will need to buy the full version.
 Fortunately, there are tiered packages so there is no need to pay for apps that you are not using.

 For simple graphics, even some professionals are turning to online/cloud-based apps these days.
 Canva is a versatile tool that will let you throw together vouchers, posters and even infographics in a simple and easy to use interface and download them as PDFs for easy printing.
-You probably won’t find yourself doing much detailed or bespoke work using Canva, but it is handy if you are, say, an online marketer and you want to produce some promotional materials quite quickly.
+You probably won’t find yourself doing much detailed or bespoke work using Canva.
+Canva is useful for quick logo designs or promotional content, but nothing too proffessional.

 These days, if you want to do layout work and not break the bank, you have the freedom to download and use Scribus.
 For vector work, there is Inkscape, and for fancy texts and charts, there is LibreOffice, which some veteran open source fans may recognise as being an updated version of Open Office.
 If you’re doing paid graphic design from home as a part of a team then you may want to look at something like OrangeScrum for project management.